 Submitting Fringe Benefit Contributions Each Month

 The Obligation to Remit Contributions: Employers are required to remit payment for fringe benefits for each employee performing covered work.
 Covered work is defined within the collective bargaining agreement.
 The contributions are usually based on hours worked or sometimes on gross wages.
-Carefully review the agreements or rate sheets provided by the SWRCC as those will contain specific information regarding the basis for fringe benefit contributions.
+Carefully review the agreements or rate sheets provided by the WSRCC as those will contain specific information regarding the basis for fringe benefit contributions.

 Due Dates: Employer contributions are due by the 15th of the month following the month of work and are considered late if received after the 25th of the month.
 If the 25th of the month falls on a weekend or holiday, payments made by check must be received on the last business day before the 25th to avoid assessment of liquidated damages at 10% of the amount due plus interest.
 EFT payments may be processed through the 25th of the month regardless of the day.